 Configure SNMP traps on the Event Management - Settings page, which can be quickly accessed by clicking the SNMP Trap Configuration link.
-See Configuring SNMP Notifications (on page 151) for information on creating SNMP traps and SNMP Notifications (on page 154) for a list of available KX III SNMP traps.
+See Configuring SNMP Notifications (on page 152) and SNMP Notifications (on page 154) for a list of available KX III SNMP traps.